Riesz continuity of the Atiyah-Singer Dirac operator under perturbations of local boundary conditions: Acknowledgements

 \section{Acknowledgements}

-The first author was supported by the Knut and Alice Wallenberg foundation, KAW 2013.0322 postdoctoral program in Mathematics for researchers from outside Sweden.
+The first author was supported by the Knut and Alice Wallenberg foundation, KAW 2013.0322 postdoctoral program in Mathematics for researchers from outside Sweden as well as SPP2026 from the German Research Foundation (DFG).
 The authors thank Moritz Egert (Paris 11) and Magnus Goffeng (Gothenburg University) for useful discussions.
+The authors thank the anonymous referee for a detailed examination of the paper and for useful feedback.